AdityaKumarRai/Image-Stegnography/README.md

 # Image-Stegnography
-steganography is secret information are hidden within data i.e, multimedia data, which is an image, and the data (secret information) can be sent anywhere
+steganography is secret information are hidden within data i.e, multimedia data, which is an image, and the data (secret information) can be sent anywhere.